-If you feel you have the flu, you can save energy and time by seeing a doctor from home.
-There is no need to start off by going to the clinic or hospital.
+If you feel you have the flu, you may be able to save energy and time by seeing a doctor from home.
+It is not always necessary to begin by going to the clinic or hospital.
 You can get the medical advice you need to feel better from the comfort of your bed.
-This article answers a simple question: can I use telemedicine for the flu?

 ***Access to healthcare is one of the most important issues facing the human race today.
 RingMD is working hard to improve it, but we can't do it alone.
 Simply sharing this post using the social media buttons on the left-hand side will make a big difference.
 Together, we can make the world a healthier and happier place.
 Thank you for doing your part!***